 Blackwater is any wastewater that is contaminated with water discharged from a toilet.
-Compared to greywater recycling, it is often more practical to recycle blackwater as most buildings don’t separate waste streams (greywater from blackwater).
+Compared to greywater recycling, blackwater recycling is often more practical since most buildings don’t separate waste streams (greywater from blackwater).

 Water flows from the property to a collection point.
 This tank is used to equalize flows.
 This is where the treatment process begins.

 The first step efficiently reduces insoluble material to a negligible residue.
 This residue is either discharged to sewer or it is de-watered and compacted for disposal as solid waste.

 Air is diffused into the water to create optimum conditions for bacteria to consume impurities.
 A sustainable biomass concentration is maintained, which metabolizes all incoming waste – resulting in negligible sludge.